November 30th, 2012

-Heat the ghee in a heavy bottomed wok or kadhai and put in the chickpea flour and roast on low flame for about 30 to 35 minutes until golden in colour and the entire kitchen is filled with the beautiful aroma of the golden roasted chickpea flour.
+Heat the ghee in a heavy bottomed wok or kadhai and put in the chickpea flour and roast on low flame for about 20 minutes until golden in colour and the entire kitchen is filled with the beautiful aroma of the golden roasted chickpea flour.

 Initially, the ghee absorbs all the chickpea flour and bubbles appear on the surface and later on assumes a liquid consistency.
-This is the tricky stage, which occurs after 20 to 25 minutes after the start of the roasting when we need to put in the extra 1/4 cup of the flour.
+When the besan is nicely roasted in the ghee and is a golden brown colour and just before it starts to burn is the tricky stage, which occurs after 20 to 25 minutes after the start of the roasting.
+This is when we need to put in the extra 1/2 cup to 2/3rd cup besan flour.

 It is important to keep stirring all the while to prevent the besan or chickpea flour from sticking to the bottom of the pan.

-Take of the heat and add the cashews and raisins.
+Take off the heat and add the cashews and raisins.
 Allow to cool completely.